Group Life Insurance

 Designation of Beneficiary – Group Life Insurance (GI-0912)

-Designation of Beneficiary – Pre-Retirement Death Benefits (CL-0722)
+Pension Beneficiary Designation for Pre-Retirement Death Benefits (CL-0722)

 What happens if I do not name a beneficiary?